 This Commons Library Briefing Paper looks at current legislation regulating property standards in the private rented sector, and at debates over whether there should be a legal minimum maintenance standard for rented homes.Jump to full report >>

 The private rented sector (PRS) houses more households in England than the social rented sector, but has the highest proportion of poor property standards of any tenure type.
-The 2014/15 English Housing Survey found that 29% of private rented properties would fail the Government’s decent homes standard for social housing, compared to 14% of social housing.
+The 2014/15 English Housing Survey found that 29% of private rented properties would fail the Government’s decent homes standard (DHS) compared to 14% of social housing.
 The DHS is a non-statutory standard which is most frequently referred to in relation to the social rented sector.

 Since the introduction of the HHSRS in 2006, replacing the old Housing Fitness Standard, there have effectively been no minimum property standards for rented housing in England.

-A recent Private Member’s Bill from Karen Buck MP and Labour amendments to the Housing and Planning Bill 2015-16 have both unsuccessfully attempted to reintroduce a ‘fitness for human habitation’ minimum standard of property maintenance.
+A Private Member’s Bill introduced by Karen Buck MP in 2015-16, and Labour amendments to the Housing and Planning Bill 2015-16, sought, unsuccessfully, to reintroduce a ‘fitness for human habitation’ minimum standard of property maintenance.
 The Housing Minister, Brandon Lewis, argued that the Housing and Planning Bill’s proposals on rogue landlords were a better way to improve standards without imposing “unnecessary regulation” on landlords.